jariarkko/draft-eimpact-arch-considerations/draft-various-eimpact-arch-considerations.md

 Third, power or energy measurements alone are of meager use if the cause of the consumption is not measured as well.
-Any power/energy measurement should occur alongside at least one other measurement permitting to obtain an energy efficiency.
-Hence a sound measurement architecture implies that a prior existing of an energy efficiency framework of some kind.
+Any power/energy measurement should occur alongside other measurements that can be used to determine energy efficiency.
+Hence a sound measurement architecture implies that a prior existence of an energy efficiency framework of some kind.

 But when it comes to energy consumption, as noted the aggregate